NanoComp/meep/doc/docs/Parallel_Meep.md

 If you don't install HDF5 with parallel I/O support, you can still do I/O from MPI &mdash; Meep has some hacks to let it write HDF5 files using serial I/O from multiple processes, one at a time.
 However, this does not scale very well to many processors.
 We've also observed some MPI implementations to freeze under the strain of trying to write from many processes at once.
 YMMV.

 Then you just `configure` Meep `--with-mpi`.
-The `meep` executable is installed as `meep-mpi`, so that you can have both the serial and parallel versions installed at the same time.
+If you run the resulting `meep` executable as usual, it runs on a single process; to run with multiple processors you should use `mpirun` as described below.
+(Because you can run the parallel Meep in a single process like this, there is no need to separately compile and install the serial version of Meep.)

 Using Parallel Meep
 -------------------